It’s time to Dazzle ’em with your Data.

 You need dynamic data.

 What finally convinced me to take the plunge into data collection and to integrate it into the way we work in late 2016 was seeing how easily our IT Director could convey the workload of the IT Helpdesk by purely using stats.
+Find here more about lofty property management.

 The penny dropped that there were parallels here in that a legal department is a helpdesk of sorts.
 Legal was therefore similarly capable of collecting and presenting similar data about its operations and value add.